guillaume-humbert/python3-sqlalchemy/doc/_sources/core/engines.txt

 .. _sapdb: http://www.sapdb.org/sapdbapi.html
 .. _python-sybase: http://python-sybase.sourceforge.net/

-Further detail on dialects is available at :ref:`sqlalchemy.dialects_toplevel` as well as additional notes on the wiki at `Database Notes
+Further detail on dialects is available at :ref:`dialect_toplevel` as well as additional notes on the wiki at `Database Notes
 <http://www.sqlalchemy.org/trac/wiki/DatabaseNotes>`_